Phaplu EBC Trek 20 Days: Drive in Fly Out

 You will get a lot of time to acclimatize as you trek from one village to another to reach Lukla.
 Our Phaplu Everest base camp trek itinerary has ample rest days, too, that furthermore help you acclimatize and enjoy the trek to the fullest.
 On top of a very well-acclimatizing journey, our mountain guide will assure your safety in the mountains.

-Major attractions of Phaplu Everest base camp trek
+Phaplu Everest base camp trek attractions

 Ditch the Lukla flight and enjoy trekking on a less crowded trail till Lukla